-120. All reasonable provision should be made to reduce the possibility of fires occurring due to accidental ignition.
+124. All reasonable provision should be made to reduce the possibility of fires occurring due to accidental ignition.
 Control of combustible materials should be achieved by attention to good housekeeping principles; this can reduce the likelihood of fire.
 Combustible materials are not just those generally regarded as highly combustible, but all materials that will readily catch fire.
 By carefully considering the type of material, the quantities kept and the storage arrangements, the risks can be significantly reduced.
 If a considerable quantity of combustible waste material is generated then a formal plan should be developed to manage this effectively.
 Some of the practices which should be followed are:

-- The storage of equipment should be in designated areas only; - Storage of combustible materials should not be permitted in plant rooms, boiler rooms, service voids and shafts, electrical main or sub-switch rooms, or any other room or space containing a fixed source of ignition; - The stacking of linen, paper or plastic packaging in stores should be in an orderly manner; - Storage of any description should not be permitted in escape stairs or corridors in protected zones unless within a locked cupboard which is separated by fire-resisting construction and with fire-resisting doors; - Regular checks and cleaning should be carried out to prevent the accumulation of rubbish in "out of sight" spaces, such as plant rooms, service voids and shafts, basements, dead-end corridors and behind radiators; - There should be control and frequent disposal of packaging, waste and other combustible rubbish and storage external to the building should be well away from external walls or overhanging eaves; - Storage of excess materials should be in a dedicated storage area, storeroom or cupboard; - Bins (particularly wheeled bins) and storage containers which are used outside the building should not be kept in a position next to the building or under overhanging eaves and if capable of being readily moved, they should be secured to prevent this.
-In some cases where fire raising is a problem, bins may be fitted with locks; and - Boarding should be fitted around the base of temporary classrooms.
-These 'skirts' prevent combustible material being placed under the structure.
+- The storage of equipment should be in designated areas only; - Storage of combustible materials should not be permitted in tents/marquees, plant rooms, boiler rooms, service voids and shafts, electrical main or sub-switch rooms, or any other room or space containing a fixed source of ignition; - The stacking of linen, paper or plastic packaging in stores should be in an orderly manner: - Storage of any description should not be permitted in escape stairs or corridors in protected zones unless within a locked cupboard which is separated by fire-resisting construction and with fire-resisting doors; - Regular checks and cleaning should be carried out to prevent the accumulation of rubbish in "out of sight" spaces, such as plant rooms, service voids and shafts, basements, dead-end corridors, behind radiators and under-stage areas; - There should be control and frequent disposal of packaging, waste and other combustible rubbish and storage external to the premises should be well away from external walls/surfaces or overhanging eaves/features; - Storage of excess materials should be in a dedicated storage area, storeroom or cupboard; and - Bins (particularly wheeled bins) and storage containers which are used outside the premises should not be kept in a position next to the premises or under overhanging eaves/features and if capable of being readily moved, they should be secured to prevent this.
+In some cases where fire raising is a problem, bins may be fitted with locks.